factom-protocol/FIS/FIS/DID.md

 Resolution Rules for the Entry Structure:

 -   MUST be the first entry of the chain
--   MUST have a valid didMethodVersion specified (currently only *"0.1.0"* supported)
+-   MUST have a valid didMethodVersion specified (currently *"0.2.0"* is supported)
 -   MUST have at least one management key at priority 0

 #### Entry Structure: